esphome/esphome-docs/components/sensor/statistics.rst

 Which Continuous Window Type to Choose
 **************************************

-If you collect long-term statistics that include thousands (or more) of measurements, you should use the ``chunked_continuous`` window type.
+If you collect long-term statistics that include thousands (or more) of measurements, you should use the ``continuous_long_term`` window type.
 If you only collect statistics over a smaller set of measurements, then use the ``continuous`` window type.

 Example Configurations
 ----------------------